fusterma/JUAS2024/Tutorials2024.md

 ## Tutorial 4: Natural chromaticity

-The main goal of this tutorial is to study the impact of natural chromaticity of a FODO cell on the particles' beam dynamics by means of particle tracking studies.
+The main goal of this tutorial is to study the impact of the natural chromaticity of a FODO cell on the particles' beam dynamics by means of particle tracking studies.
 Fig. 5 illustrates the chromaticity concept in a quadrupole magnet.
 Orange and blue lines correspond to off-momentum particles and the green line represents the on-momentum particle.
 In this illustration, we observe an spread in the focusing effect of the quadrupole, which is caused by the energy spread of the beam, known as chromaticity.

 <p align="center">
 <img src="Figures/Tutorial4_chroma.jpg" width="50%"/>